 Animals for Employees on University Premises

 Qualified employees with a disability may request to bring a service animal or emotional support animal to work as an accommodation through the ADA Compliance Office.
-More information on requesting a reasonable accommodation is found in the University’s Americans with Disabilities Act Compliance Regulation, 4.0070R.Conflicting Disabilities
+More information on requesting a reasonable accommodation is found in the University’s Americans with Disabilities Act Compliance Regulation, 4.0070R.

-Allergies and fear of animals are not valid reasons for denying access or refusing service to an individual with a service animal or denying an employee permission to have an animal in the workplace if it is otherwise a reasonable accommodation.
-However, some individuals may have an allergic reaction to animals that is substantial enough to qualify as a disability.
-A student with such an allergy should request assistance from Student Accessibility Services.
-All others should contact the University’s ADA Compliance Office.
+Housing and Residence Life has the ability to approve animals in Housing and Residence Life facilities for Housing and Residence Life employees, even if the animals are not service animals or emotional support animals.
+These animals are not permitted elsewhere on campus outside of housing and the animal is the sole responsibility of the employee.
+Employees must adhere to “A. Responsibility for Animals on Campus” as outlined above and meet all requirements mandated by state or local ordinances.

 Scientific Research Animals

 The Institutional Animal Care and Use Committee must approve animals used for scientific purposes, research projects, and instructional courses.
 Any vertebrate animals used for these purposes must additionally comply with the requirements of UNF’s Animal Care and Use in Teaching and Research Policy, 2.0890P.